ajufrancis/neutron-lan/modeling.md

      Step 2:

                  stdin  ---------------              Target routers
-    [nlan-ssh.py] - - -/Python dict   / - - - - - > Agent-scripts under "/tmp"
+    [nlan-master.py] --/Python dict   / - - - - - > Agent-scripts under "/tmp"
                       ---------------
                   < - - - - - - - - - - - - stdout
                   < - - - - - - - - - - - - stderr

-Since I worked on mobile agent paradigm based on Java primordial class loader in late 1990's for managing networking equipment, I have considered using mobile-agent paradigm for executing the latest scripts for neutron-lan.
+Since I worked on mobile agent paradigm based on Java in the past, I have considered appliying the mobile-agent paradigm to neutron-lan.
 However, that approach must have a significant scaling problem and I have decided to take the approach described above.

 <pre>
 $ python nlan-ssh.py '*' --scp file1.py
 </pre>

-The YAML data and scripts may be stored in a repository on another host, such as a git server or github.com :-), so that nlan-agent.py can retrive them in case that the controller is down or unaccessible.

 It is still under study about how to serialize the dict data: converted into str or pickle serialization format?